AUTOIMMUNE & INFLAMMATION

 Does dairy cause inflammation?

-However, overall research does not support the notion that dairy is inflammatory for people who do not have any of these conditions .
-Similarly, a 2019 review published in Advances in Nutrition found that dairy had no proinflammatory effects on healthy people as well as people who had diabetes or metabolic syndrome.
-Most recently, a 2020 review reported that eating dairy could even reduce biomarkers of inflammation in some cases, where subjects did not have inflammatory disorders or other conditions.
+Most recently, a 2020 review reported that eating dairy could even reduce biomarkers of inflammation in some cases where subjects did not have inflammatory disorders or other conditions.

-What are the tell-tale dairy inflammation symptoms?
+What are the symptoms of inflammation from dairy?

-Dairy inflammation symptoms may include changes in your skin: You might notice an uptick in acne , or even skin rashes such as eczema and psoriasis after dairy intake.
+Dairy inflammation symptoms may include changes in your skin: You might notice an uptick in acne , eczema, or psoriasis after dairy intake.
+If you’re super sensitive to dairy, it may even cause fatigue or brain fog .

 Not all dairy is created equal

-The source that dairy comes from is also a major factor to consider.
-Conventional dairy products are made from milk that contains hormones, chemicals, and antibiotics which on their own may have negative consequences to human health, although clinical research on the topic is limited .
-Therefore, opting for organic and pasture-raised varieties from grass-fed cows is your best bet if you’re going to eat dairy.
+The dairy source is also a major factor to consider.
+Conventional dairy products are made from milk that contains hormones, chemicals, and antibiotics—all of which may have negative consequences to your health.

 Kelly Candela is a registered Dietitian Nutritionist with six years of experience in the health and wellness field, four of which have been spent right here at Parsley Health supporting members with everything from gut issues and autoimmune disease to cardiometabolic health concerns and fertility.
 She holds a Master's of Science in Nutrition from one of the leading science-based natural medicine schools in the country, Bastyr University, and completed her dietetic internship at Sea Mar Community Health Center in Seattle, WA.